RandallPittmanOrSt/nested-config/README.md

    house  # House(name='my house', dimensions=Dimensions(length=12.6, width=25.3))
    ```

-An bonus feature of **nested-config** is that it provides for validation and JSON encoding
+A bonus feature of **nested-config** is that it provides for validation and JSON encoding
 of `pathlib.PurePath` and its subclasses in Pydantic <2.0 (this is built into Pydantic
 2.0+).
 All that is needed is an import of `nested_config`.
 Example: